Elias Jengo: Life and career

 Jengo was born in 1936 in what was then the British mandate Tanganyika Territory.
 From 1945 to 1955, Jengo attended Tanga Secondary School, and then he studied at the Mpwapwa Teacher Training Centre in Dodoma region from 1956 to 1957.
 Following this, Jengo studied Fine Art and Art Education from 1959 to 1963 at Makerere University, Uganda, and from 1964 to 1965 at Kent State University, Ohio, United States.
 After attending Sir George Williams University – now Concordia University – in Montreal, Canada, he obtained a further degree in Educational Technology.
-Together with Sam Joseph Ntiro, Jengo founded the University of Dar es Salaam’s Department of Fine and Performing Arts in 1969.
+Together with Sam Joseph Ntiro, Jengo founded the University of Dar es Salaam's Department of Fine and Performing Arts in 1969.
 He acted as professor at this department until his retirement after almost three decades in 1996.

 Some of the courses Jengo taught include drawing, painting, the history of modern African art as well as general art history.
 Further, Jengo is known for his writing and activities in national and international arts organizations.
 As one of Tanzania's best-known painters, Jengo has exhibited at home and abroad.
 His canvases have featured semi-abstract figurative scenes, rendered in carefully curated palettes.
 His repertoire encompasses a range of subjects, from the universal to the socio-political, including scenes from the lives of African women and environmental concerns.

-Publications
+Selected publications

 In 2021, Jengo published an overview on "The Making of Contemporary Art in Tanzania."
 Referring to the early years after independence, he described the absence of an official political orientation for the arts by the Nyerere government.
 With regard to the development of visual and applied arts, Jengo discussed organizations including the National Handicraft Marketing Development Corporation (HANDICO) and its subsidiaries, the National Arts Council of Tanzania, the Tanzania Culture Trust Fund, the Copyright Society of Tanzania (COSOTA), and the role of art galleries, foundations and associations.
 Further, he described modern Makonde sculpture, the so-called Tingatinga school as well as fine-art paintings by Sam Ntiro and other contemporary Tanzanian painters.
 In 2014, Jengo co-edited a book titled in Swahili Falsafa ya Sanaa Tanzania about philosophical approaches to Tanzanian fine art.